sagemath/sagewiki_to_gh-2022-10-10/days10.md

 with SAGE, and 3 contributed speakers, who typically describe a SAGE module (or a proposal of).

+The SAGE Days 10 dinner will take place on the 11th.

 === Location: ===

 [http://www.loria.fr/presentation-en Loria] [http://cado.gforge.inria.fr/workshop/venue.html Coming to Loria (webpage from another event, don't be confused).]